Skip to page content

 Desired outcome

-A fire and rescue service that works to educate its communities to adopt safer behaviours, improving their safety, health and wellbeing.
-One that reduces community related risks identified through its community risk management planning and reduces incidents through delivering effective, efficient and targeted prevention activities.
+A fire and rescue service that educates its communities to adopt safer behaviours, improving their safety, health and wellbeing.
+One that reduces Community related risks identified through its Community risk management planning.
+It reduces incidents through delivering evidence-based, effective, efficient and targeted prevention activities which are accessible and inclusive.

 Activity